 Though the initial concept of price optimization is fairly straightforward—analyze consumer behavior to understand the perceived market value—the actual work involved in determining a value-based pricing strategy is more complex.
 Luckily, once an organization has done the research and analyzed the data, this method of value-based pricing can be used to help determine everything from a product’s initial starting price, discounted price, and even possible promotional offers.

 To understand how price optimization helps determine market value, it is important to first understand what kind of data needs to be collected.
-Information used for price optimization include:
+Information used for price optimization includes:

 - Customer Survey Data